stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 }
 ```

-You will find a simple interactive visualisation below that you can use to compare lines produced by the original Bresenham line algorithm with those produced by the altered algorithm.
+You will find a simple interactive visualisation below that you can use to compare the lines produced by the original Bresenham line algorithm with those produced by the altered algorithm.
 Click on a square to draw a line from the center of the visualisation to that location.
 Use the dropdown to select the algorithm.

 <div style="overflow: scroll;">
   <iframe src="/iframes/bresenham.html" width="461" height="518"></iframe>